Make your AI app production-ready, spot technical risks before real users

 Is checking once before launch enough?

 For the launch itself a Baseline is a sensible starting point.
 But as soon as the app is live, the state shifts with every feature and every new CVE.
-That is why we treat production readiness as an ongoing operations question: make it production-ready once, then keep it under ongoing technical oversight with Watch, Guard or Launch.
+That is why we treat production readiness as an ongoing operations question: make it production-ready once, then keep it under ongoing technical oversight with Oversight, Guard or Launch.

 Do you do the fixes yourselves?